-When planning a nice Christmas gathering, we may not think much about breakfast.
+When planning for Christmas, we may not think much about breakfast.
 And yet when the big day arrives, it’s so nice to wake up to something special—nourishing but not overwhelming.
-Here are 10 Christmas breakfast and brunch recipes!
+Here are 10 of our favorite Christmas breakfast and brunch recipes!

 Most of the following recipes take about 30 minutes to prepare and another hour to cook.